-Early Stage HR Positive Breast Cancer
+Early Stage Hormone Receptor Positive Breast Cancer

 It’s time to focus on hormone receptor-positive breast cancer.
 Specifically, we’re looking at early stages, where cancer has spread in breast tissue and/or to the lymph nodes under the armpit (axillary lymph nodes).
 Next weeks’ focus will all be on advanced stages, so stay tuned!